oss-review-toolkit/ort/README.md

 Alternatively, you can also run the OSS Review Toolkit by building its Docker image:

-1. Ensure you have recent versions of Git and Docker installed.
+1. Ensure you have Docker installed and its daemon running.

 2. Clone this repository with submodules by running `git clone --recurse-submodules`.
 If you have already cloned non-recursively, you can initialize submodules afterwards by running `git submodule update --init --recursive`.
+Note that submodules are only required if you intend to run tests, though.

-3. Change into the created directory and run `./gradlew cli:dockerBuildImage` to build the Docker image.
+3. Change into the created directory and run `./gradlew cli:dockerBuildImage` to build the Docker image and send it to the locally running daemon.

-4. Run `docker run ort requirements` to execute the image and install required command line tools into the container.
+4. Execute `docker run ort requirements` to verify all required command line tools are available in the container.

 ## Tools